DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Baseline Methods

 \subsection{VLM based Methods}

-Considering the success of recent image quality assessment methods that employ Vision-Language Models (VLMs), we also test their performance on the DREAM task.
-Specifically, we choose the Q-Align \cite{Wu2024Q-ALIGN:Levels}, the DeQA-Score \cite{You2025TeachingDistribution}, and the CLIP-IQA \cite{Wang2023ExploringImages} which are widely compared reference VLM methods designed for scoring image and video quality levels.
-Then, we also propose an adapted CLIP method for learning the cross-modal alignment between images and their textual descriptions.
+We choose the Q-Align \cite{Wu2024Q-ALIGN:Levels}, the DeQA-Score \cite{You2025TeachingDistribution}, and the CLIP-IQA/CLIP-IQA+ \cite{Wang2023ExploringImages} which are widely compared VLM methods designed for assessing image and video quality.

-\textbf{The Q-Align Method \cite{Wu2024Q-ALIGN:Levels}} is designed to learn the discrete quality levels denoted by texts using a VLM, which emulates the subjective rating process of human annotators.
-The input prompt format is \textit{``Can you evaluate the realism of the video?"}, and the facial images are encoded and input to the large language model together with the textual embedding of the prompt.
-The expected output format is \textit{``The realism of the video is $\langle level \rangle$"}, where the $\langle level \rangle$ token is selected from \textit{\{``bad", ``poor", ``fair", ``good", ``excellent"\}}.
+\textbf{Q-Align and DeQA-Score.} The input prompt format is \textit{``Can you evaluate the photorealism of the video?"}, and the facial images are encoded and input to the large language model together with the textual embedding of the prompt.
+The expected output format is \textit{``The photorealism of the video is $\langle level \rangle$"}, where the $\langle level \rangle$ token is selected from \textit{\{``bad", ``poor", ``fair", ``good", ``excellent"\}}.
+We tested two VLM backbones for these methods, i.e. the mPLUG-Owl2 model (8.2B-parameters) \cite{Ye2024Mplug-owl2:Collaboration} and the InternVL2.5-8B model (8B-parameters) \cite{Chen2024ExpandingScaling}.
+At inference, a continuous photorealism score is obtained by weighting the $\langle level \rangle$ digits with their softmax probability.

-During training, the loss function is just the softmax loss for predicting the next token from large language model:

-where $\theta$ denotes the to-be-optimized VLM parameters, $I$ and $T$ are respectively the input images and prompt, and $Y=\{y_1, y_2, ..., y_n\}$ is the expected output.
-Since the Q-Align method supports video frames input as visual tokens, we sample 3 frames in every second of video and use the frames as the visual input $I$.
-Each video's groundtruth $\langle level \rangle$ token is one-hot and obtained by discretization of the video's MOS to the nearest integer and then converted to the corresponding $\langle level \rangle$ word.
-We tested two VLM backbones for this method, i.e. the mPLUG-Owl2 model (8.2B-parameters) \cite{Ye2024Mplug-owl2:Collaboration} and the InternVL2.5-8B model (8B-parameters) \cite{Chen2024ExpandingScaling}, and the latter one obtained better results (see Table \ref{tab_Results}), which may be attributed to its stronger pretrained capability.
-During finetuning, the LoRA method \cite{Hu2022LoRA:Models} is used to finetune the parameters in the large language model and the visual encoder.

-At inference, a continuous realism score is obtained by weighting the $\langle level \rangle$ digits with their softmax probability:

-where $\hat{q}$ is the predicted realism score, and $\hat{p}_i$ is the softmax probability of the large language model output for \textit{\{``bad", ``poor", ``fair", ``good", ``excellent"\}}.

-\textbf{The DeQA-Score Method \cite{You2025TeachingDistribution}}.
-This method was proposed to solve the discretization error problem of Q-Align when converting the continuous MOS to the nearest integer as groundtruth.
-Instead of using a single hard label as in Q-Align, DeQA-Score uses soft labels obtained from fitting a Gaussian distribution for the realism score, with MOS as the mean and the standard deviation of opinion scores as the std.
-Consequently, the KL-divergence loss is used in training to replace the softmax loss of Q-Align, i.e.,